Welcome to our Paris travel journal. This is the end of it.

 This would never pass at the LCBO 😉

-Paul got a burger that as ok.
+Paul got a burger that was only ok.

 One of the guys at the table next to us also ordered the burger and ate it with a knife and fork.
 He was also wearing a suit with a scarf, and sunglasses on his head.